-This all-season campground offers guests a getaway guaranteed to be both fun and relaxing.
+Otter Lake is an all-season campground that offers guests a getaway guaranteed to be both fun and relaxing.
 Those looking for an adventure can participate in activities like kayaking, pedal boating and fishing in the summer and skiing, sledding and snowmobiling in the winter.
-Splash around in one of the three swimming locations, including the outdoor pool, children’s splash park, or heated indoor pool, sauna and whirlpool.
+Splash around in one of the three swimming locations, including the outdoor pool, children’s splash park or heated indoor pool, sauna and whirlpool.
 Looking for a more relaxing vacation?
 Take in the serene surroundings by the 60-acre lake or enjoy a quiet night by the campfire.
 Otter Lake has both camper parking and traditional tent sites available to campers.

 Raccoon Creek State Park - Pittsburgh and its Countryside

 Raccoon Creek State Park offers a variety of camping facilities, including traditional tent sites, five Adirondack shelters for backpackers and 10 modern cabins.
 Must-see attractions near the park include the 314-acre Wildflower Reserve, where more than 700 species of plants have been identified, and Frankfort Mineral Springs, a famous resort complex established in the 1800s that attracted visitors who believed in the healing qualities of the mineral water.